UnderwaterOwlbear/underwaterowlbear.github.io/pages/cairn.md

 **Hear Noise**: Characters can listen at doors and attempt to hear if the room is occupied.
 Note that the undead make no sound.

-**Forcing Doors**: All doors are stuck and must be burst open by force with a successful **STR** save.
+**Forcing Doors**: All doors are stuck and must be burst open by force with a successful **FORT** save.
 A failed attempt means you still burst open the door, but it makes surprising whatever is behind the door impossible.

-**Locked Doors**: Some doors are locked, and require a key or a successful **DEX** save to pick the lock to open.
+**Locked Doors**: Some doors are locked, and require a key or a successful **REF** save to pick the lock to open.
 A failed lockpicking attempt means that the lock is jammed and cannot be picked again.

 **Secret Doors**: Secret doors can be discovered by searching the room.